cryptolu/maps/README.md

 A FW implementation is simply a C function (possibly containing assembly code), following the ARM ABI (1st parameter in r0, etc ...)
 There is no main function.
 All C and pre-processor functionalities may be used.

+The firmware may be compiled by any ARM compiler supporting the Cortex-M3.
+Only ARM gcc has been tested.
+The path to the ARM compiler executable may be changed in scripts/fw.mak by modifying the variable "DIR".

 ### Coding a new simulator

 It is best to start and modify an already exisiting simulator.
 The simulator must contain 3 functions: